wzhy2000/Funmap2/README.md

 1) Please download windows package from (https://github.com/wzhy2000/Funmap2/raw/master/windows/Funmap2.ver2.4.win.zip)

+2) Rename the downloaded package to **Funmap2.zip** (It would be failed if long name package is installed directly)

-2) Install the package in R GUI by selecting the menu "Packages|Install package(s) from local zip files..."
+3) Install the package in R GUI by selecting the menu "Packages|Install package(s) from local zip files..."

 ##Usage instructions##